pawaters/dating-app/README.md

 1. Clone the repository: git clone https://github.com/pawaters/matcha
 2. Start your docker app (or install if needed)
+3. Add a .env file at the root directory level with the following info:

+# Database
+PORT=3001
+PGUSER=postgres
+PGDATABASE=matcha
+PGPASSWORD=postgres
+PGPORT=5432
+PGHOST=db

+# For email functions
+EMAIL_ADDRESS={INCLUDE YOUR GMAIL ADDRESS}
+EMAIL_PASSWORD={INCLUDE YOUR GMAIL ADDRESS}

-3. Run `docker-compose up --build` in the root directory
+4. Run `docker-compose up --build` in the root directory
-4. Go to `localhost:3000` in your browser, `localhost:3001` for the backend
+5. Go to `localhost:3000` in your browser, `localhost:3001` for the backend
-5. To create users, go to script folder, Run `docker-compose up --build`.
+6. To create users, go to script folder, Run `docker-compose up --build`.
 All fake user's password is Matcha1!

 Bonus: if needed, clean up your docker if the "lack of space" docker error comes up:
 - docker volume rm $(docker volume ls -qf dangling=true)